neuefische/wd-flipped-classroom-curriculum/sessions/react-component-testing/react-component-testing.md

 }
 ```

 In a test you might want to test if the passed event-handler functions are called when the buttons are clicked.
-Since your not rendering a complete app in the test, but only this component, you can pass a mock function.
+Since you are not rendering a complete app in the test, but only this component, you can pass a mock function.

 Mock function can be created with `jest.fn()`.
 This gives you a function you can use with `expect`.